AdobeDocs/dep/src/pages/courses/experience-platform-technical-foundation/index.md

 <TitleBlock slots="heading, text" theme="light" />

-### Experience Platform Technical Foundation Course
+### Coming Soon!
+Experience Platform Technical Foundation Course

 This course is a complete guide to navigating and understanding the inner workings of the Experience Platform with hands on learning.